scds/rdm-best-practices/topics/3-security-and-storage.md

 : Passwords written down on a piece of paper or stored in plain text on a computer may be stolen by somebody with malicious intent or easily lost.

 Too Simple
-: Simple or common passwords are easy to guess or brute force.
+: Simple or common passwords are easy to guess or brute-force.
 Examples: apple, rowboat, bumblebee, blizzard, password, admin

 Identical
 : Using the same password for multiple websites is like having one key for multiple locks; if it's stolen, the thief can open them all.